ayr-ton/kokoro/README.md

-# kokoro
+# Kokoro

-Not peaceful, neither quiet
+This is a social experiment for seeing how much we can stress the kokoro analogy collectively